britram/draft-trammell-quic-spin/draft-trammell-quic-spinbit-delta.md

 QUIC transport protocol and describes how to use it to measure end-to-end latency.
 It is intended as a delta to the current specification of QUIC.
-An appendix describes the Valid Edge Counter mechanism, which can be used to determine the validity of an RTT sample in case of loss and reodering without using the QUIC packet number.
+An appendix describes the Valid Edge Counter mechanism, which can be used to determine the validity of an RTT sample in case of loss and reordering without using the QUIC packet number.

 --- middle